 5 Ways to Save on Your Health Insurance

-Rent, internet bill, car payment and now you want me to pay how much for health insurance every month?
-These days it can feel like your paycheck is almost gone before you hit the grocery store or get take out.
+Rent, internet bill, car payment and now health insurance premium bills every month?
+These days it can feel like your paycheck is almost gone before you hit the grocery store or want to do something fun.

-The good news is you have more health insurance choices today than your parents did, but it can still seem confusing and expensive.
-See five ways to spend less on health insurance this year.
+The good news is you have more health insurance choices today because of the Affordable Care Act (ACA), but it can still seem confusing and expensive.
+Friday wants to help you save and find the right plan, here are five ways to do just that.

 1. Pick the Right-Sized Plan for You